Moses-A/DOS-Attack/readme.txt

-# Attention.
+Attention.

 This script, written in Python, demostrates Denial of service(DoS) attack.
-This script does not intent to target any particular webiste.
+This script does not intend to target any particular webiste.

 The scripts accepts several arguments, but only one can be inserted.
 Run the script like python dos.py www.somedomain.com